SPEAK VISUALLY Receive practical tips on how to

 What will someone find if they search for your name online?
 That is what is known as your digital footprint.
 An online portfolio or personal website is one place online you can control the information someone will discover about you.
 Using your name as the web address of your website helps optimize how search engines find your name.
-Simply browse some cheap hosting plans to find your web host, buy your domain and get started.
+Simply browse some cheap hosting plans (or perhaps web hosting free trial plans) to find your web host, buy your domain and get started.

 For example, you can use Hostinger to set up your website.

 First and foremost, every page of your personal website should be well written and carefully edited.
 You should always write with the reader in mind.
 The purpose of the content is to WOW the reader or potential employer.
 You can do this by explaining the problems you can solve for them and why they would benefit from hiring you.

 Job descriptions and responsibilities don’t convey how well you performed your job.
 So rather than list your job duties, write about specific achievements.
 Did you improve a process, delight a customer, find and fix a problem?
 Choose these types of stories to document your performance.

 Supplement your story with visual proof.
 If you aren’t a graphic designer, you may think you don't have any visual samples of your work.
 But you do.
 Ninety-four percent of websites with visuals convince readers to stay on the page longer according to research summarized by Buffer.

 Every page of your personal website should have a relevant, eye-popping image.
 Here are some ideas to get you started.
 Remember, what good is your work if only your boss sees it?
 Put it online.